IGELsociety/IGEL_website/content/events/event-IGEL2025.md

 ## Venue

-The conference venue will be announced shortly and it is located in the University district.
+The conference venue will be The Thompson Conference Center (TCC).
+It is located on the northeast of UT Austin’s main campus in the heart of Austin.
+The TCC is a short walk to the LBJ Presidential Library and the LLILAS Benson Latin American Studies Library.

 Austin, Texas, is a welcoming and vibrant city, currently the 7th fastest growing metro area in the U.S.
 Known as the “Live Music Capital of the World,” Austin has a rich history that blends Texan traditions